Nate Sucese

-Nathan Daniel Sucese (born July 12, 1996) is an American professional ice hockey winger currently playing for the Chicago Wolves of the American Hockey League (AHL).
+Nathan Daniel Sucese (born July 12, 1996) is an American professional ice hockey winger for the Shanghai Dragons of the Kontinental Hockey League (KHL).
 He spent four seasons with the Penn State Nittany Lions and ended his collegiate career as Penn State's all-time leader in points and goals.

 Early life

 Sucese was born on July 12, 1996, in Buffalo, New York, to parents Sally and John Sucese.
 While playing for the Buffalo Jr. Sabres, Sucese was drafted 45th overall by the Dubuque Fighting Saints in the 2013 United States Hockey League (USHL) Draft.
 Following this, he played Connecticut Prep School ice hockey at the Gunnery Prep and three games with the Saints before committing to play NCAA Division I collegiate hockey with the Penn State Nittany Lions.